Monday, June 17, 2013

 Laurence's first day at school ensemble... am I passing yet?

 And indeed, for all the queer-positive charge of the film, it actually falls back on a lot of old school transsexual film tropes—transition being about selecting clothes (incompetently) and putting on teenage slut makeup.
 She has one mention of self-loathing at not being able to look in a large mirror.
 There is virtually no other aspect shown to her transition other than a 1 second reference to being on hormones and having electrolysis (which is usually a huge ordeal for most trans women).
 No real exploration of her feelings about her body, her facial hair, her head hair, her nose, shoulders, hands, much less penis.
-And, because a male actor is playing the role, Laurence's look (other than rather ratty looking extensions) never really progress or evolve past this first day at work.
-Moreover, Poupaud shows little evolution of Laurence in terms of expressed gender through the decade covered film.
-He shows her awareness as an outsider, but little to nothing about the PTSD or profound experiences one has in transition.
+And, because a male actor is playing the role, Laurence's looks (other than rather ratty looking extensions) never really progress or evolve past this first day at work.
+Moreover, Poupaud shows little evolution of Laurence in terms of expressed gender through the decade covered in the film.
+He shows her awareness as an outsider, but little to nothing about the PTSD or profound experiences one frequently has in transition.
 Poupaud the guy at the beginning of the film is practically interchangeable with Poupaud playing someone who's been on hormones, gone through many hours of painful electrolysis, and lived as a women (much less a trans woman) for a decade.
 While he's a clearly a good actor, he seems somewhat miscast for the role and unsure in which direction to take it.

 Warning: Possible Spoilers

 Eventually, Laurence is laid off by his school administrator while his gay male co-worker, and blousey cis woman teacher buddies remains silent.
 In another curiously chosen scene, Laurence, just after the firing, is hanging out at a clearly blue collar men's bar (pretty much the last place someone in her situation would go).
 A Quebecois redneck starts to hassle her, they get in a fight and she wanders the streets dazed with bloodied face.
-She calls up her sophisticated French mom (played by Natalie Baye, French acting icon and favorite of Truffaut) who wants to help "her son" but is afraid of her endlessly-tv-watching hubby's intolerance.
+She calls up her sophisticated French mom (played by Natalie Baye, French acting icon from the 60s-70s and favorite of Truffaut) who wants to help "her son" but is afraid of her endlessly-tv-watching hubby's intolerance.
 At the same time, Fred loses a key job opportunity with a US film company because of her choice of partner and the relationship goes down a dark hole.
 Fred is disgusted by the lack of sex and being seen as an outsider and stuck with a freak in a relationship, goes dolled up to a big film industry party by herself and hooks up with a slick businessman with whom she starts an affair.

 Where are we going with this?